BenjiLee/edx-platform/docs/en_us/course_authors/source/building_course/establish_grading_policy.rst

 instructions on designating a subsection as a graded assignment.

 Within a graded subsection, you create problems of the type designated for that subsection.
-You cannotß not mix problems of different assignment types in the same subsection.
+You cannot not mix problems of different assignment types in the same subsection.

 For example, if you want to create a homework assignment and a lab for a